The Catford Arts Trail 2018

 The Catford Arts Gallery

-The Catford Arts Trail 2016
+The First Catford Arts Trail 2016

 This was the first ever Arts Trail in Catford organised by five local artists.
 It took place over two weekends in Sep/Oct 2016 with 75 local artists and makers showing and selling works in their homes, studios and public spaces and included 30 venues in SE6.

 Feedback from the 2016 Trail was overwhelmingly positive registering 9,170 visits to venues over the two weekends with an average of 83 visitors per day per venue.
 So many visitor comments highlighted not only the variety and excellent standard of the art on display but also the generous and friendly welcome they received being invited into people’s homes and businesses.
-We have regular requests for more in 2017 and a growing list of artists and hosts waiting to take part.

 We also had repeated comments on the positive feeling of togetherness and community generated by the Trail both between the artists and hosts taking part and the visitors themselves.
 The Trail brought together participants and visitors of all ages and backgrounds and put art in Catford on the map.